Stovoy/pend/README.md

 All artefacts are plain text or JSON so you can inspect them with standard tools (`cat`, `jq`, PowerShell, etc.) without special tooling.

+### Platform quirks

+`pend` aims to behave the same everywhere, yet operating systems have their own intricacies worth noting:

+* **macOS** – `$TMPDIR` on macOS is typically a *symbolic link* into `/var/folders/...`.  `pend` follows the symlink transparently, but if you inspect the jobs directory manually you might see the resolved real path instead of the short `/tmp/pend` style path used on Linux.

+* **Windows path length** – Traditional Win32 APIs impose the infamous `MAX_PATH == 260` character limit.
+When constructing the artefact paths the binary verifies the absolute length and returns a clear error if an individual file would exceed the limit.

+* **Unix signals** – On Unix-like systems an extra `<job>.signal` file records the raw signal number if the process terminated due to a signal.
+This file is not present on Windows.

 ## Feature highlights

 * Zero runtime dependencies – statically linked Rust binary.